 What happens if you have a spendthrift dependent or one who is unable manage money?
-In making your Will you have to worry about leaving money to such a dependent.
+In writing or making your Will you have to worry about leaving money to such a dependent.
+That’s when you need to have a Testamentary Trust.

 This could happen if you have a family member who is: